dstroot/blog-next/_posts/2018-10-10-the-inertia-of-enterprise-despair.md

 ---
-title: "The Polygon of Enterprise Despair"
+title: "The Inertia of Enterprise Despair"
 excerpt: >-
   As of this writing, in early 2019 Sears announced it is near liquidation, with a $4.4B bid to keep operating.
 At the same moment, on the same day, Amazon.com is the most valuable company in the world with an $810B valuation, or 184 times greater.
 Prior to Amazon's founding Sears had everything.
 Global supply chain, check.
 Top notch distribution operation, check.
 System and infrastructure to take orders and handling billing, check.
 Brand recognition and established customer base, check.
-Unfortunately for an incumbent, change is much harder than anyone imagines it to be.
+Unfortunately for an incumbent, change is much harder than anyone ever imagines it to be.
-coverImage: "/assets/blog/img/polygon.png"
+coverImage: "/assets/blog/img/committee.jpg"
 date: "2019-01-06"
-published: false
+published: true
 author:
   name: Dan Stroot
   picture: /assets/blog/authors/dan.jpeg
 ogImage:
-  url: "/assets/blog/img/polygon.png"
+  url: "/assets/blog/img/committee.jpg"
 seoURL: ""
 ---

-When enterprises see the changes wrought by disruptors in music (Spotify), advertising (Google) or retail (Amazon), they wonder what may be in store for them.

 As of this writing, in early 2019 Sears announced it is near liquidation, with a $4.4B bid to keep operating.
-At the same moment, on the same day, Amazon.com is the most valuable company in the world with an$810B valuation, or 184 times greater.
+At the **same moment**, on the **same day**, Amazon.com is the most valuable company in the world with an$810B valuation, or 184 times greater.

 Prior to Amazon's founding Sears had everything.
 Global supply chain, check.
 Top notch distribution operation, check.
 System and infrastructure to take orders and handling billing, check.
 Brand recognition and established customer base, check.

-Unfortunately for an incumbent, change is **much** harder than anyone imagines it to be.
+Unfortunately for an incumbent, change is **much** harder than anyone ever imagines it to be.

 > "The most important component of evolution is death.
 Or, said another way, it’s easier to create a new organism than to change an existing one.
 Most organisms are highly resistant to change, but when they die it becomes possible for new and improved organisms to take their place.
 This rule applies to social structures such as corporations as well as biological organisms: very few companies are capable of making significant changes in their culture or business model, so it is good for companies eventually to go out of business, thereby opening space for better companies in the future."
 >
 > <cite>&mdash; John Ousterhout, Stanford professor ([My Favorite Sayings](http://web.stanford.edu/~ouster/cgi-bin/sayings.php))</cite>

 Boards should be concerned, and settling for panaceas like innovation studios and occasional hackathons won’t be enough to secure a company’s digital future.
 There is a huge gulf between the speed and agility of a digital start-up and a large, entrenched incumbent.
 Not only do enterprises lack the proper digital skills, they simply cannot respond fast enough to react.
-This inertia has a name - it's called the **Polygon of Enterprise Despair.**
+This inertia has a name - it's called the **Intertia of Enterprise Despair.**

-Some of you may have heard of [Paul Shetler](https://www.paulshetler.com/).
-Paul was the CEO of the Digital Transformation Office and the Chief Digital Officer of the Australian Government's Digital Transformation Agency.
-I believe Paul coined the term "Square of Enterprise Despair".
-I have taken some liberties with Paul's ideas and extended them to the "Polygon of Enterprise Despair".
-It certainly doesn't have the same ring to it, but it is a more complete picture to the challenges of working within a large enterprise.
+It is made of these components:

+* Institutional Inertia
+* Cost Allocation
+* Risk Management
+* Capability
+* Hiring Practices
+* Security
+* Outdated Paradigms
+* Regulation
+* Procurement
+* Legacy
+* Change Control

-Tackling the Polygon of Enterprise Despair means reversing the deskilling and learnt helplessness of the organization that feeds it.
+Tackling the Inertia of Enterprise Despair means reversing the deskilling and learnt helplessness of the organization that feeds it.
 The reason why so many firms rely on contractors and heavy governance is ultimately because they don’t trust their employees to deliver anymore.
-In too many companies, that’s for good reason: a BCG report found digital capability and training is lacking, across industries like retail, financial services and consumer goods.

-Let's run through each of the facets on the polygon of enterprise despair so we can understand and hopefully counteract them:

 ### 1. Institutional Inertia